Panasonic expects third year of profit growth as revamp bears fruit

 "We have made a big shift away from focusing on the top line," said Chief Executive Kazuhiro Tsuga, who last year made the decision to close down a plasma TV factory complex and sold off several domestic chip plants.

-The Japanese electronics conglomerate is looking to spend 90 billion yen (524.13 million pounds) this fiscal year to clear out any businesses still bleeding red ink.
+The Japanese electronics conglomerate is looking to spend 90 billion yen ($882 million) this fiscal year to clear out any businesses still bleeding red ink.
 The biggest of those is the division making LCD panels for TVs, which lost 46.5 billion yen in 2013/14, although Tsuga said only that the company was considering various options for its LCD plant.

 Panasonic spent 207.4 billion yen in 2013/14 on the restructuring drive, which also pulled it out of consumer smartphones and lessened its reliance on other consumer markets.

-Industrial products, especially automotive parts, are expected to drive growth this fiscal year, when Panasonic forecasts a 1.6 percent rise in operating profit to 310 billion yen, just short of the 325.6 billion yen mean estimate of 20 analysts polled by Thomson Reuters StarMine.
+Industrial products, especially automotive parts, are expected to drive growth this fiscal year, when Panasonic forecasts a 1.6 percent rise in operating profit to 310 billion yen ($3.04 billion), just short of the 325.6 billion yen mean estimate of 20 analysts polled by Thomson Reuters StarMine.

 GROWTH EBBS